benjaminbellamy/podcast-namespace/proposal-docs/social/social.md

   Item (optional | multiple)

-  This element allows listeners to interact with an episode.
+  This element allows listeners to interact (comment, share, like…) with an episode.

   - `platform` (required): This is the platform id.
 It can be on of the following:
        - activitypub